 Earn Cash Back from Shopping at Your Favorite Stores

 Speaking of internet extensions, you should definitely be using Rakuten (formerly Ebates).
-Rakuten is an extension that offers cash back ranging from 1-15% on your purchases from so many different online retailers.
-I love Rakuten because it’s free to join (there’s no catch) and I earn cash back on items I would normally buy anyway.
+Rakuten is an extension that offers cashback ranging from 1-15% on your purchases from so many different online retailers.
+I love Rakuten because it’s free to join (there’s no catch) and I earn cashback on items I would normally buy anyway.
+If you’re shopping for luxury and you’re on a budget, there’s nothing like getting cash back on your big-ticket items.

 Shop at Outlets